Fair Cake-Cutting among Families: Unanimous fairness

 \subsection{Exact $\implies$ \unpr}

-\begin{lemma} For each $n,k$, a solution to \exact{} $(n-1,k)$ implies a solution to \unpr{} $(n,k)$ for any grouping of the $n$ agents to $k$ families. \end{lemma} \begin{proof} Suppose we are given an instance of \unpr$(n,k)$, i.e, $n$ agents in $k$ families.
+\begin{lemma} For every pair of integers $n\geq 2, k\geq 1$, a solution to \exact{} $(n-1,k)$ implies a solution to \unpr{} $(n,k)$ for any grouping of the $n$ agents to $k$ families. \end{lemma} \begin{proof} Suppose we are given an instance of \unpr$(n,k)$, i.e, we are given some $n$ agents grouped into $k$ families.
 Select $n-1$ agents arbitrarily.
-Use \exact$(n-1,k)$ to find a partition of the cake to $k$ pieces, such that each of the $n-1$ agents values each of these pieces as exactly $1/k$.
-Ask the $n$-th agent to choose a favorite piece; by the pigeonhole principle, this value is worth at least $1/k$ for that agent.
+Use \exact$(n-1,k)$ to find a partition of $C$ into $k$ pieces, such that each of the $n-1$ agents values each of these pieces at exactly $1/k$.
+Ask the $n$-th agent to choose a piece with a maximal value for him/her.
+The average value of a piece is $1/k$, so the piece of maximal value is worth for the $n$-th agent at least $1/k$.
 Give that piece to the family of the $n$-th agent.
 Give the other $k-1$ pieces arbitrarily to the remaining $k-1$ families.
 The resulting division is \upr{}.

 \end{proof} \citet{Alon1987Splitting} proved that for every $N$ and $K$, \exact$(N,K)$ has a solution with at most $N(K-1)+1$ components (at most $N(K-1)$ cuts).
-Combining this result with the above lemma implies the following positive result: \begin{theorem} Given $n$ agents in $k$ families with equal entitlements, a \upr{} division with $(n-1)\cdot(k-1)+1$ components is feasible. \end{theorem} For $k=2$ families, the positive result of Theorem \ref{cor:minprop-general} is $n$, which matches the lower bound of Theorem \ref{cor:neg-unprop}.

-For $k>2$ families, the number of components can be made smaller, as explained in the following subsections.
+Combining this result with the above lemma implies the following positive result: \begin{theorem} Given $n$ agents in $k$ families with equal entitlements, a \upr{} division with $(n-1)\cdot(k-1)+1$ components is feasible. \end{theorem} For $k=2$ families, the number of components in Theorem \ref{pos-upr} is $n$, which matches the lower bound of Theorem \ref{neg-upr}.
+For $k>2$ families, the number of components can be made smaller, as explained below.